 However, as outlined previously where contractual interest or principal payments are past due, but the Bank believes that impairment is not appropriate on the basis of the stage of collection of amounts owed to the Bank, such facilities are considered as past due but not impaired loans.
-Related credit losses, which may arise, are partly covered by expected credit loss allowances.
+Related credit losses, which may arise, are partly covered by Stage 1 and Stage 2 expected credit loss allowances.

-The uncertainty in the macroeconomic environment increased substantially post the COVID-19 outbreak.
 The Bank's provisioning approach is forward looking with a view of capturing current and future difficulties of borrowers.
-During 2020, the Bank carried out an intensive and comprehensive review of the resilience of its International Corporate Lending portfolio under various economic scenarios, taking into consideration both direct and indirect risks.

-This review evaluated the portfolio to identify problematic exposures, and impairments were booked to cover all expected future losses.
-This assessment was conducted based on a thorough review of all borrowers on a name-by-name basis, often involving direct communication with the senior management of individual borrowers and, where applicable, the examination of detailed reviews performed by independent experts.
-This review was undertaken conservatively with the aim of identifying and providing for all currently expected credit losses.
+The Bank carries out a comprehensive review of its International Corporate Lending portfolio.
+Such reviews evaluate the portfolio to identify problematic exposures, and impairments are booked to cover all expected future losses.
+This assessment is conducted based on a thorough review of all borrowers on a name-by-name basis, often involving direct communication with the senior management of individual borrowers and, where applicable, the examination of detailed reviews performed by independent experts.
+Such reviews are undertaken conservatively with the aim of identifying and providing for all currently expected credit losses.